PhotoboothProject/photobooth/README.md

-# Photobooth by Andre Rinas
+# Photobooth

 A Photobooth web interface for Raspberry Pi and Windows.

+Photobooth was initially developped by Andre Rinas, you can find his source [here](https://github.com/andreknieriem/photobooth).

 ## :heart_eyes: Features